 The analyze step is when you start to really give meaning to the feedback data you have collected.
 It’s an exciting time!
 Just remember to stay grounded in your organization’s needs.
 And don’t pass up the opportunity to involve the people whom you seek to serve!

-Next month, we’ll talk dialogue– taking the raw data and analysis back to your stakeholders and constituents, and engaging them in a sense-making process that respects their expertise and involves them in active co-creation of solutions.
+Next up:, We’ll talk dialogue– taking the raw data and analysis back to your stakeholders and constituents, and engaging them in a sense-making process that respects their expertise and involves them in active co-creation of solutions.